 Individual Savings Account (ISA)

 ISAs are available to individuals who are resident in the UK.
-They are also accessible to Crown servants (such as those in the UK’s armed forces or diplomatic service) and their spouses or civil partners, even if they are not resident in the UK.
+They are also open to Crown servants, including members of the armed forces and the diplomatic service, and their spouses or civil partners, even if they are not UK residents.
 To open an adult ISA, you must be aged 18 or over.

 For the tax year running from 6 April 2025 to 5 April 2026, the government has set the following allowances and rules: